sandeshgh/sandeshgh.github.io/content/authors/admin/_index.md

 <!-- ![reviews](../../img/certifacates.jpg) -->
 **Research**
 I am generally interested in computational and algorithmic aspects of learning.
-I like to ask deep questions and work towards fundamental understanding, often  with the help of mathematical analysis, while solving real world problems with practical applications.
-I strongly believe that both deep theoretical investigation and practical applications are equally important and I wish to pursue my research at this intersection.
-I have experience of working on biomedical problems and medical image analysis as practical real world problems.
-These problems helped me understand what assumptions are reasonable and which questions are more important and require our immediate attention.
+I have worked on 1) probabilistic models and Bayesian inference, 2) generative modeling and semi/self/un-supervised learning, and 3) generalization and robust/reliable estimation.

-In my PhD thesis, I focused on learning and generalization in the context of reconstructing cardiac electrophysiological signals.
-Currently, as a Post-doc, I am pursuing research in three directions: 1) Core machine learning research, 2) Image processing and video analysis and 3) Medical image analysis and understanding.
+I have applied these ideas in the context of computer vision/ video analysis problems, medical imaging and biomedical signals.
+My current research projects include score based generative models, energy based models, representation learning in videos, Kernel methods etc. In my PhD thesis, I focused on learning and generalization in the context of reconstructing cardiac electrophysiological signals.